 "These hard places give us the gift of intimately knowing God in ways that would never be possible in our comfort zones.”

 And I thought, "Well, yeah, I've heard that for most of my life and ok, well, I suppose it's true.
 For some folks."

 I mean, I felt so miserable that I just wanted to sleep to make the misery disappear awhile.
 I coughed so much that I didn't want Tom or Naomi to ask me any questions so I'd not have to answer (then cough some more).
 Mostly I wanted them to leave me alone--yet at the same time--read my mind and just bring me what I needed.
 I wanted Tom to stop coughing and watching a bazillion hours of tv so I could get some sleep.

 Basically, I just wanted the whole world to, well, go away.

 I don't know.
-I've always felt opposite of just about everyone I've ever met in all my over-50 years so perhaps this is just one more example.
+I've always felt opposite of just about everyone I've ever met so perhaps this is just one more example.
 But whatever, oh my!
-How good it feels to almost feel good again!
+How glorious to almost feel good again!